AnupamaGupta01/kudu-1/_posts/2018-08-17-index-skip-scan-optimization-in-kudu.md

 have repeating values.
 Rather than storing every row’s string, each unique string is assigned a numeric codeword, and the rows are stored numerically on disk.
-When materializing a dictionary block, all of the numeric data are scanned and all of the corresponding strings are copied and buffered for evaluation.
+When materializing a dictionary block, all of the numeric data are scanned and all of the corresponding strings are buffered for evaluation.
 When the vocabulary of a dictionary-encoded cfile gets too large, the blocks begin switching to _plain encoding mode_ to act like _plain-encoded_ blocks.

 In a plain-encoded block, strings are stored contiguously and the character offsets to the start of each string are stored as a list of integers.
 When